Accept & Reject Statement-Based Uncertainty Models: Accept Reject Statement-Based Uncertainty Models

 \subsection{Background Models, Respect, Natural Extension, Coherence, and Indifference to Status Quo}

 So far, we have not dealt with any structural a priori assumptions about the gambles in~$\linGs$ or the experiment.
 Many of these can be captured by positing a so-called \demph{background model}~$\bgM$ in $\ncMs$ to replace the trivial smallest model~$\bot$.
 In such a context, attention is evidently restricted to models in~$\ncMs_\bgM$, and when doing so, all the results of the preceding sections remain valid, mutatis mutandis.
 An intuitively appealing background model is $\Adelim{\linGs_\geq}{\linGs_<}$.
 Using this background model amounts to taking for granted that all non-negative gambles should be accepted, and all negative gambles rejected.\footnote{ One reason for not generally including $\Adelim{\linGs_\geq}{\linGs_<}$ or $\Adelim{\linGs_\gtrdot}{\linGs_\lessdot}$ in the background model, would be that conditioning on an event with probability one---modelled using de Finetti's interpretation (cf. Section~\ref{sec:linprevs})---then results in a conditional model with confusion.
+(As the conditioning rule, we here take the standard one from the theory of sets of desirable gambles, namely restriction to the linear subspace corresponding to the conditioning event \citep[cf., e.g.,][\S1.3.3]{2013-Quaeghebeur-itip}.)
 We do not discuss this issue further, as we do not treat conditional models in this paper. } For other examples, we refer to Sections~\ref{sec:favourability}, \ref{sec:acceptability}, and~\ref{sec:previsions}.

 We say that an assessment~$\A\in\As$ \demph{respects} the background model~$\bgM$ if they share a common maximal model; i.e., if $ \maxncMs_\A\intersection\maxncMs_\bgM=\maxncMs_{\A\union\bgM}\neq\emptyset, $ or, by Theorem~\ref{thm:dedclosable-nonemptymax}, that $\A\union\bgM\in\dcAs$.
 The \demph{natural extension} of an assessment~$\A$ in~$\As$ is its reckoning union with the background model, $\A\reckunion\bgM$.
 Corollary~\ref{cor:reckoningunionmodel} then leads to: \begin{corollary} The natural extension of an assessment $\A$ in $\As$ is a model if and only if the assessment respects the background model $\bgM$ in $\ncMs$.
 Formally: $\A\reckunion\bgM\in\ncMs$ if and only if $\maxncMs_{\A\union\bgM}\neq\emptyset$ or $\A\union\bgM\in\dcAs$. \end{corollary}